Efficient Continual Learning in Language Models via Thalamically Routed Cortical Columns: Method

-The hippocampus maintains two replay stores over raw token chunks: a recent ring buffer and a long-term reservoir.
-Let the replay chunk length be $L_R$.
-For a training batch $x\in\{1,\dots,V\}^{B\times T}$, we form
+The hippocampus also maintains two replay stores over raw token chunks: a recent ring buffer and a long-term reservoir.
+Replay samples are drawn before the current batch is inserted, so replay never uses the same batch being optimized.
+Given sampled replay chunks $x^{\mathrm{rep}}$, the replay loss is standard next-token supervision,